 - There’s absolutely no kneading involved.

-- These dinner rolls are fluffy on the inside, with a soft golden crust.
+- These dinner rolls have a fluffy interior and a soft golden crust.

-- Not only are they perfect for mopping up the last of the gravy, they are also make the perfect lunch time sandwich.
+- Not only are they perfect for mopping up the last of the gravy, but they also make the perfect lunchtime sandwich.

-- And best of all, they are incredibly quick to make – you don’t have to wait for the dough to proof.
+- And best of all, they are incredibly quick to make - you don't have to wait for the dough to prove.
 Just mix, shape, rest and bake.

 This is my go-to recipe for quick bread rolls.
 I love the texture.
 It’s soft and spongy, perfect for soaking up gravy or dunking in a bowl of soup or stew.